Flooding, lightning and heavy winds cause damage across Kansas

 In Reno County — Olcott Road between Red Rock and Long View closed due to high water.

+If you're driving around Wichita tonight, watch out for streets that easily flood; This is Maple, just east of Meridian #icttraffic #kswx pic.twitter.com/gUB76RUCL3— Julie M. Mah (@JulieMM) September 25, 2017

-The National Weather Service in Wichita on Tuesday morning extended flood warnings for for western Reno and Kingman counties until 7:30 p.m.
-Tuesday.
+The National Weather Service in Wichita on Tuesday morning canceled flood warnings for Kingman and Reno counties that had been extended to 7:30 p.m.

 There remains a chance of thunderstorms for southeast Kansas during the day Tuesday and for southeast and extreme south-central Kansas late Tuesday evening.
 The storms aren’t expected to be either strong or severe.